ansible/ansible/docs/docsite/rst/dev_guide/developing_collections.rst

 Collections are a distribution format for Ansible content.
 You can use collections to package and distribute playbooks, roles, modules, and plugins.
 You can publish and use collections through `Ansible Galaxy <https://galaxy.ansible.com>`_.

+* For details on how to *use* collections see :ref:`collections`.
+* For the current development status of Collections and FAQ see `Ansible Collections Community Guide <https://github.com/ansible-collections/general/blob/master/README.rst>`_.

 .. contents::
    :local:
    :depth: 2